John Seeberg

 Recommended

-Catit wet cat food receives the Cat Food Advisor rating, 4 stars
+Catit wet product range is made of 12 recipes which all receive the Cat Food Advisor rating, 4 stars

 This range of food provides a variety of recipes which are all high in protein.
 There are plant-based proteins included, so this needs to be considered when evaluating each recipe.